MedatechUK/Medatech.APY/docs/serial.md

 ## Default property values

-We can set he default values for our properties in our classes constructor method "__init__".
+We must set the default values for our properties in our classes constructor method "__init__".

 ```python
     def __init__(self,  **kwargs):